iainelder/aws-org-inventory/README.md

 Patience is needed because this is a really inefficient way to collect from multiple APIs and multiple regions.
 This can definitely be improved in aws-org-inventory itself.
 I'll be working on that whenver I have the time and the notion.

+But isn't the whole point of parallel to run things in ... parallel?
+Why is max-procs set to 1?

+One reason is to avoid failures from API rate limiting.
+For example, a single AWS account can handle only a certain frequency of DescribeAccount calls per second.

+Another reason is to avoid memory exhaustion which may cause the tool to crash.
+It needs an amount of memory proportial to the number of accounts in the organization.

+I think both of these problems can be fixed in the tools itself such that in the future using GNU Parallel may no longer be necessary.
+See [aws_recon](https://github.com/darkbitio/aws-recon) for inspiration.

 ## General use

 To derive arguments for other use cases, check the boto service documentation.